When you have chronic and painful shin splints and nothing helped

-29 y/o male with a history of shin splints presented to the office as a new patient.
+A 21-year-old male with a history of shin splints came to our office as a new patient.
 For the past 4 years, he has been suffering from shin splints when running, which he attributed to running in worn-out shoes for several years.
 He reported that his shins were in intense pain and “clicked” when running.
-He had tried rest, ice, ultrasound, stim, and chiropractic care for several years without any long term benefit.
+He had tried rest, ice, ultrasound, stim, and chiropractic care for several years without any long-term benefit.

 On exam, no instability in his hips, knees, or ankles was noted.
 His shins were diffusely severely tender to touch along the tibia and surrounding musculature attachments.
 He underwent several dextrose Prolotherapy and Neural Prolotherapy treatments, all the meanwhile doing cross-training and walk/jog intervals as the tissue healed.
 After three treatments, he reported significant pain when running and his shins were no longer clicking.
 At that time, he started training for a half marathon.
 As his training increased, he came back for two more treatments to his shin and ended up running his half marathon in just over two hours.